rezashariatmadar/SE-prj/docs/_build/html/_sources/code_comments.rst.txt

 This module defines the forms used in the quiz application for user input, including quiz selection and customization.

+Form for user registration with extended fields.

+    This form extends Django's UserCreationForm to include additional fields like email, first name, and last name for a more complete user profile.

 Form for selecting a quiz category and number of questions.

     This form allows users to choose which category of questions they want